Find online courses made by experts from around the world.

 But that’s not the end, it’s the beginning of the course management, promotion, and maintenance phase.
 I will certainly continue to polish the promotion video, and perhaps make a new one.
 I’ll also continue to polish the landing page as I find out what is working during the course promotion effort.

 If you’ve followed my advice, you’ve taken this course twice.
 The first time you went through the entire course without doing any work.
 The second time you went ahead and produced your own first course.
 If that’s the case then congratulations!
 Now it’s time for you to manage, promote, and maintain your course as well.

 When the course goes into production I’ll start to monitor student progress and feedback.
 I may add new lectures here with “lessons learned”.
 I might also add discussions to the course to engage students and help us all to learn from each other.
 Good look on your journey as a course instructor, and please come back often to see what’s new.

 Mr. DeWitt is a part time instructor and principal at Tommy Dee Studios, which is dedicated to the art and craft of multi-media expression.
-He has a passion for aerial sports, aerial filming, and Unmanned Aerial Systems (UAS) aka drones.
+He has a passion for aerial sports, aerial filming, photogrammetry, and Unmanned Aerial Systems (UAS) aka drones.